I am often asked, “How did you do it?” My answer is always the same. She is my mother.

 Recognize what they are still able to do, and help them do it.
 Continue talking to them, even if they cannot respond.
 They still feel, even if they cannot express it.

 Try to keep people around your ill loved one to a minimum.
-No matter if we have a simple flu bug or are ravished by the unrelenting disease of Alzheimer’s, too many people around can be annoying.
+No matter if we have a simple flu bug or are ravaged by the unrelenting disease of Alzheimer’s, too many people around can be annoying.
 We want peace and quiet.

 Don’t try to rush when taking care of them.
 They will notice.
 Relax, take a few deep breaths, and proceed with patience.